 Food Stuck Under Archwires

-Getting any food stuck under the archwire or between teeth is not actually an emergency, but it is definitely a common problem among people with orthodonture.
+Getting any food stuck under the archwire or between teeth is not actually part of Orthodontic Emergencies.
+But it is definitely a common problem among people with orthodonture.
 Not only is stuck food embarrassing, but it can also feel uncomfortable and potentially cause cavities.
 Therefore, removing it should be a priority.
 A toothpick can often help to remove the food without getting stuck in the archwire.
 If this does not work, try tying a small knot in a piece of dental floss, threading this piece of floss under the archwire, and then flossing between teeth until the food is removed.

 Braces Causing Mouth Sores